Streeting calls for national debate about smoking outside pubs

 Senior doctors will be drafted in to implement reforms aimed at getting patients treated faster in a bid to get people back to work.

-They will start with 20 hospital trusts in the parts of the country with the biggest rates of economic inactivity, Mr Streeting will say.
+They will start with 20 hospital trusts in the parts of the country with the biggest rates of economic inactivity.

-Mr Streeting told Sky News: “Today I’ll be setting out our plans to get Britain not just back to health, but back to work.

 “That’s why, as we deliver our 40,000 new appointments every week, as we promised in our manifesto, we will also be sending crack teams of top clinicians, who have showed us how reformed ways of working can get through the backlog faster, we’re sending those clinicians to the areas with the highest levels of people who are off work, off sick, so that way we get the double whammy of not just getting those waiting lists down, but also getting unemployment and economic inactivity down.